 Once you reach the top of this hill, a terrific view of the city opens up before your eyes.
-Three white crosses standing on the top symbolize Lithuanians' mourning and hope.
+Three white crosses standing on the top symbolise Lithuanians' mourning and hope.
 The first crosses were erected in the 17th century in memory of the martyrs, but were removed during Stalin’s rule and then rebuilt in 1989.
-A journey to the top of this hill makes a lovely hike through a peaceful and green area of the city.
+A journey to the top of this hill makes for a lovely hike through a peaceful and green area of the city.

 Address: T. Kosciuškos str., Vilnius